marktmiller/atari-8-bit-projects/L'Ordinateur-Individuel/Readme.md

 I have only tested this tool with Mac/65-generated assembly listings.
 I assume it will work with Atari Assembler listings, as well.

+Since Pseudo-Assembler listings need to be at the top of one's program, and no other lines of code should be allowed to be inserted in that code, I decided to start converted listings at Line #1, and each line number is incremented by 1.